MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Corrupt data sources

-During ingestion, records can contain corrupted data which causes the data ingestion process to complete with errors or warnings.
+Data being ingested may have corrupt records which can cause the data ingestion process to complete with errors or warnings.

 > [!NOTE]
-> If data ingestion completes with errors, subsequent processing for the data source, such as unification or activity creation, does not occur.
-If ingestion completed with warnings, subsequent processing continues.
+> If data ingestion completes with errors, subsequent processing (such as unification or activity creation), that leverages this data source will be skipped.
+If ingestion completed with warnings, subsequent processing continues but some of the records may not be included.

 These errors can be seen in the task details.